QUICK AND DIRTY GUIDE TO CHILDBIRTH II: THE DELIVERY

 - Breathing rate (normally 40 to 60 breaths per minute in the newborn period)

-APGAR Testing and Scoring is assigned in the first few minutes after birth to help identify babies that have difficulty breathing or have a problem that needs further care.
+APGAR Testing and Scoring is assigned in the first few minutes after birth to help identify babies that may need further care.
 The baby is checked at one minute and five minutes after birth for heart and respiratory rates, muscle tone, reflexes, and color.

 Each section/category can have a score of 0, 1, or 2; with 10 points as the maximum.
 A total score of 10 means a baby is in the best possible condition.
 Nearly all babies score between eight and 10, with one or two points taken off for blue hands and feet because of immature circulation.
 If a baby has a difficult time during delivery, this can lower the oxygen levels in the blood, which can lower the Apgar score.

-Note: Apgar scores of 3 or less often mean a baby needs immediate attention and care.
+Note: Apgar scores of 3 or less often mean a baby requires immediate interventions such as aggressive stimulation, assisted ventilation, or CPR.

 Care of the newborn after delivery: